 Violet turaco

 This gorgeous frugivore is fairly social, tending to travel in pairs or small groups.
-Extremely vocal, the violet turaco (Musophaga violacea) is more often heard than seen and is best searched for in drier places: good sites for it include Shai Hills Resource Reserve and the Achimota Forest in the middle of Accra.
+Extremely vocal, the violet turaco (Musophaga violacea) is more often heard than seen and is best searched for in drier places: good sites for it include Shai Hills Resource Reserve and even the Achimota Forest in the middle of Accra.

 White-crested hornbill